 College in the High School Overview

 The Central Washington University College in the High School (CiHS) program allows high school students to take CWU courses from approved high school instructors without leaving their high school campus.
-Students in 10th, 11th and 12th grade are able to participate in the program.
+Students grades are able to participate in the program.